-Attr Ty pe D ef au It Re qui red Description sta rt bi na ry n /a Y The column name to start the slice with.
-This attribute is not required, though there is no default value, and can be safely set toi.e., an empty byte array, to start with the first column name.
+Attr D ef au It Re qui red Description sta rt bi na ry n /a Y The column name to start the slice with.
+This attribute is not required, though there is no default value, and can be safely set to, i.e., an empty byte array, to start with the first column name.
 Otherwise, it must be a valid value under the rules of the Comparator defined for the given ColumnFamily. fin ish bi na ry n /a Y The column name to stop the slice at.
 This attribute is not required, though there is no default value, and can be safely set to an empty byte array to not stop until count results are seen.
-Otherwise, it must also be a valid value to the ColumnFamily Comparator. rev ers ed bo ol f a 1 se Y Whether the results should be ordered in reversed order.
-Similar to ORDER BY blah DESC in SQL. cou nt in te ger 1 00 Y How many columns to return.
+Otherwise, it must also be a valid value to the ColumnFamily Comparator. rev ers ed bo ol f a l se Y Whether the results should be ordered in reversed order.
+Similar to ORDER BY blah DESC in SQL.
+When reversed is true, start will determine the right end of the range while finish will determine the left, meaning start must be >= finish. cou nt in te ger 1 00 Y How many columns to return.
 Similar to LIMIT 100 in SQL.
 May be arbitrarily large, but Thrift will materialize the whole result into memory before returning it to the client, so be aware that you may be better served by iterating through slices by passing the last value of one call in as the start of the next instead of increasing count arbitrarily large.